Azure/relational-infrastructure/README.md

 |-------|-------------|
 | `peered_to` | A list of network keys from [`var.networks`](#networks) or [`var.external_networks`](#external-networks) to peer with.
 For `external_networks`, a valid Azure `resource_id` is required. |

-My bad—thanks for catching that!
-You’re right: `route_traffic` is an optional map within each subnet under `networks`, not a standalone subnet property tied to a specific subnet name.
-I’ll rearrange the code to show `route_traffic` as a map of routes within a subnet, keeping it optional and reflecting the variable definition accurately.
-The HCL will nest `route_traffic` under a generic subnet (e.g., `subnet_a`) with multiple route examples, and the description will clarify its role across all subnets.

-Here’s the corrected `Routes` section:

 ### Routes

 > Terraform variable: `var.networks.subnets.route_traffic`